 - World’S 40 Under 40.
 International recognition, Featured in Fortune, Haas, Poets & Quants

 - Notable Contributions to Accounting Literature Award.
 “Award given…to published research work which has withstood a rigorous process of screening and scrutiny based on certain criteria, such as uniqueness and potential magnitude of contribution to accounting education, practice and/or future accounting research, breadth of potential interest, originality and innovative content, clarity and organization of exposition and soundness and appropriateness of methodology.”

 - Hellman Fellow Fund Award for Distinguished Excellence in Research.
 Selected across UC Berkeley as a “Most Promising Assistant Professor.”

 - Barbara and Gerson Bakar Faculty Fellow.
 “A most positive signal for the years to come, the fellowship honors Haas faculty members with a record of accomplishment and a very bright future.”

 - Schwabacher Fellow.
 “The Executive Committee voted this honor on the basis of ‘outstanding research, exceptional departmental service, unusual scholarly growth, or some combination thereof.”

-- Earl F. Cheit Award for Teaching Excellence in the Haas MBA Program (Core Course on Financial Reporting).
+- (more than once) Earl F. Cheit Award for Teaching Excellence and Distinguished Teaching Fellowships (for teaching core MBA courses at Haas MBA programs).
 “Highest teaching award bestowed annually upon instructors at Berkeley Haas.”

 - Club Six Member, for Teaching Excellence in Core MBA (each teaching year at Haas).

-- Stanford Jaedicke Merit Award for Excellence in the PhD Program.
+- Stanford GSB’s Jaedike Merit Award for Outstanding Academic Performance in the PHD Program

-- USC Marshall Evan C. Thompson Teaching & Learning Innovation Award, for Core MBA Teaching Excellence
+- USC’S Evan Thompson Teaching & Learning Innovation Award (for core MBA Teaching Excellence)